Battle of the Books is this Thursday at 6:00 p.m. Spectators are welcome. Good luck to all of our teams!

 • Conducting a deep clean and disinfection of all areas daily and additional attention to the areas impacted by potential exposure to the COVID-19 virus.

-• Continuing our strict adherence to social distancing and hand washing practices during the school day.
+• Continuing social distancing when possible and frequent hand washing practices during the school day.

 We will continue to enforce safe practices to prevent, promptly identify, and respond to potential COVID cases, as follows: